smwarsh/100-days-of-code/log.md

 **Link to work**: [Thrift](https://glitch.com/~pickle-slicer)

 **Tomorrow**: Write a function in Thrift to calculate the difference between income and expense - totalUpGain().
 Do the FreeCodeCamp ES6 curriculum.
 Start from: "ES6: Prevent Object Mutation."
+Look at the Date object documentation that Jared sent me.
+Listen to the podcast Jared sent me (I forgot to listen to it today!).
+Look at the links Leslie sent me.
+Sign into the Women Who Code Slack workspace.
+I think there were other things to follow up on with Leslie too...

 **Ideas**: Change website to use a WordPress CMS.
 Implement Web Mentions once I get my website on a WordPress CMS.
 Put website files onto GitHub repository and work in the files on GitHub Desktop?
 Look up how to do this!
 Learn about service workers, and implement them.
 Do a 3-5 hour personal code-a-thon once in every 30 days (Eric's idea).